bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 0: 00:28:46

 Yeah.
-I mean, you're still like, you know, holding the bag next.
+I mean, you're still like, holding the bag next.
 I mean, it's still yours and Bitcoin is very good that way.
-So you're already pre defended against, against deeds.
+So you're already pre defended against deeds.
 Let's put it this way.
 Unwanted new deeds on your coin.
-Ben, I think you want to add something?
+Ben, do you want to add something?

 Speaker 4: 00:29:03